Characters of the Final Fantasy VII series: The Turks

-The Turks (タークス, Tākusu) are a group of covert operatives who work for Shinra through many of the events of VII, and later become an independent force.
-Officially, while part of Shinra, they were known as the Investigation Sector of the General Affairs Department.
+The Turks (タークス, Tākusu) are a group of covert operatives who work for Shinra throughout VII and later become an independent force.
+While part of Shinra, they were officially known as the Investigation Sector of the General Affairs Department.
 In Final Fantasy VII, several Turks serve as recurring antagonists, although they are not above forming temporary alliances with the game's group of central characters.
-They are also the playable characters and protagonists of the Final Fantasy VII prequel, Before Crisis, which focuses exclusively on their actions in the years leading up to the events of the original game.
+They are also the playable characters and protagonists of the Final Fantasy VII prequel, Before Crisis, which focuses on their actions in the years leading up to the events of the original game.
 The player chooses from eleven unnamed Turks, each with his or her own backstory, personality, strengths and weaknesses.
 With one exception, each Turk is identified based on their weapon and sex.
-Among important Turks in the series are:
+Among the important Turks in the series are: